see ANNE GAINSFORD

 Mary Zouche was the daughter of John Zouche, 8th baron Zouche of Harringworth (c.1486-August 10, 1550) and his first wife, Dorothy Capell.
 In about 1527, she wrote to her cousin, Sir John Arundell of Lanherne (Mary’s grandmother was Margaret Arundell, Sir John’s aunt), asking to be taken into royal service because her new stepmother (Susan Welby) was cruel to her.
-The letter was probably written before 1529.
-It is dated only “at Notwell, the 8th day of October.”
+The letter is dated “at Notwell, the 8th day of October,” but was probably written before 1529.
 Mary was at court as a maid of honor, possibly to Catherine of Aragon and certainly to Anne Boleyn and Jane Seymour.
 She is the “Mrs. Souche” who was given jeweled borders by Queen Jane and attended Jane’s funeral.
-In 1537, Mary was granted an annuity of £10 for her services to the late queen.
+In 1537, she was granted an annuity of £10 for her services to the late queen.
 It was to continue until she married.
 She was still receiving it in 1542.
 A number of accounts say Mary never wed, but the will of Robert Burbage of Hayes Park Hall, Middlesex (d.
 1575), identifies his late wife as “the eldest daughter of John Zouche, knight, Lord Zouche, Saint Maur and Cantelupe.”
-It would appear that they married shortly after the payment of her annuity in 1542, when Mary was about thirty.
-They had one daughter, Anne, who married William Goring of Barton, Sussex (d.1601) in 1563.
+It would appear that they married shortly after the 1542 payment of her annuity, when Mary was about thirty.
+Their only child, Anne, married William Goring of Barton, Sussex (d.1601) in 1563.
 Burbage’s will, dated July 1, 1575 and proved October 15, 1575, instructed that his tomb include Mary’s arms and he also left a bequest of ten pounds to Marie Pigott, for her faithful service to his wife “when she was alive and to him since her mistress’s death.”
-Portrait: Although the “M” in “M. Souch” could be an abbreviation for “Mistress” rather than “Mary,” or indicate that the likeness is of Margaret Cheney, second wife of Richard, 9th baron Zouche, it is far more likely that Mary Zouche is the subject of the Holbein sketch at Windsor.
+Portrait: Although the “M” in “M. Souch” could be an abbreviation for “Mistress” rather than “Mary,” or indicate that the likeness is of Margaret Cheney, second wife of Richard, 9th baron Zouche, it is likely that Mary Zouche is the subject of the Holbein sketch at Windsor.

 see SARAH HARINGTON